 How Much is Military Retirement Pay Worth Over a Lifetime?

-The next factor to consider is that military retirement pay will be there day in and day out.
-There are few places in the world that someone can receive a lifetime pension starting at or around age 40.
+There are few careers in which someone could receive a lifetime pension starting at age 38.
 Many military retirees will receive a monthly cash payment for over 40 years.
-When you add in the cost of living and inflation adjustments, we’re talking about some serious cash!
+When you add in the cost of living and inflation adjustments (COLA), we’re talking about some serious cash!

 Cumulative Retirement Pay Under High 36